 - Other expenses – such as Dues & Subscriptions, Web development, and Business telephone expenses.

-Health Insurance expenses: Premiums paid for your health insurance are tax deductible.
-You can deduct the full cost of health insurance premiums on form 1040 but you must have an Income from you business.
-You can deduct the health insurance cost event if you run into losses but it has to be reported different.
+Health Insurance expenses: Premiums paid for your health insurance are tax-deductible.
+You can deduct the full cost of health insurance premiums on form 1040 but you must have an Income from your business.
+You can deduct the health insurance cost event if you run into losses but it has to be reported differently.
 Consult with your CPA to ensure you are reporting the deduction properly.

 Still have a question about your business expense?
 Leave us a comment or call our office at 510-825-7563